WJCHumble/mini-hmr/README.md

-## mini-hmr
+## Mini-hmr

-Vite is very popular, so I created this repo, which shows how hmr works in vite.
+Vite is very popular now, so I created this repo, which shows how hmr works in vite.

 ## Feature